robby35us/KnightmareChess/README.md

-    factory - Contains two factory classes, PieceFactory and MoveFactory, that encapsulate the code to create an object of the specified type. game - Contains the code used to actually run a chess game between two players moves - Contains a slew of ActualMove(abstract) classes that represent the various possible moves, from simply moving forward one space, to the L-shape move of a knight.
+    factory - Contains two factory classes, PieceFactory and MoveFactory, that encapsulate the code to create an object of the specified type. game - Contains the code used to actually run a chess game between two players io - Contains the classes used for input and output, including parsing input, regardless of the source.
+    moves - Contains a slew of ActualMove(abstract) classes that represent the various possible moves, from simply moving forward one space, to the L-shape move of a knight.
 Each of these is a decorator for another move.
 Also contains